-Embattled VA secretary meets with White House chief of staff
+Embattled VA secretary's staffer leaves in wake of watchdog report

 Details of the meeting and Trump's frustration were first reported by The Washington Post.

-An investigation by VA Inspector General Michael Missal found "serious derelictions" by Shulkin and members of his staff during a July 2017 trip to England and Denmark, including that Shulkin's chief of staff altered an email and made false statements that led the department to pay more thadn $4,000 for Shulkin's wife, Merle Bari, to travel to Europe with her husband.

-The report also found that Shulkin improperly accepted tickets to a Wimbledon tennis match and criticized the trip's heavy focus on sight-seeing.
-Details of the trip were first reported by The Washington Post.
+Questions regarding Shulkin's intention to remain in his job were referred to his private lawyers.

-Some in the White House felt as though Shulkin hadn't given them a realistic view of the report, the official said.
+Some in the White House felt as though Shulkin hadn't given them a realistic view of the report, the White House official said.

 Shulkin has said he will comply with all the department watchdog's recommendations, and his lawyers told CNN that he has repaid the US Treasury for his wife's travel.
-His chief of staff, Vivieca Wright Simpson, has also denied doctoring official emails and Shulkin has called for an investigation into whether her email account had been hacked or if someone other than her was sending emails from her account.
+Wright Simpson has denied doctoring official emails and Shulkin has called for an investigation into whether her email account had been hacked or if someone other than her was sending emails from her account.

-On Thursday, Democratic Rep. Tim Walz, the top Democrat on the House Veterans Affairs Committee, called on Attorney General Jeff Sessions to investigate that claim.
+On Thursday, Rep. Tim Walz, the top Democrat on the House Veterans' Affairs Committee, called on Attorney General Jeff Sessions to investigate that claim.

-Shulkin told Politico on Wednesday that he and the President spoke about the findings of the VA Inspector General report last week when he received the draft, and he said that the President had been supportive of him remaining in the job.
+Shulkin told Politico on Wednesday that he and the President spoke about the findings of the VA inspector general report last week when he received the draft, and he said the President had been supportive of him remaining in the job.

 Overhauling VA

 The uncertainty surrounding Shulkin's standing comes as the VA is focused on overhauling its troubled health care system.
-The department is currently spending billions of dollars for America's veterans to be treated outside the VA's healthcare system.
+The department is currently spending billions of dollars for America's veterans to be treated outside the VA's health care system.

 Partisan political appointees within the Trump administration have been working for months to subvert Shulkin, Republican and Democratic congressional sources tell CNN.